GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 ### Show checkout progress  {: #checkout-progress}

 You can make your checkout process feel less complex by showing progress and making it clear what needs to be done next.

-The video below shows how UK retailer [johnlewis.com](https://www.johnlewis.com) do it.
+The video below shows how UK retailer [johnlewis.com](https://www.johnlewis.com) show checkout progress.

 <figure class="w-figure">
    <video controls autoplay loop muted class="w-screenshot">